danivega1986/Getting-and-Cleaning-Data-Course-Project/codeBook.md

 we use this variable as a factor.

 subjectid has been numered from 1 to 30.
 Each number is a subject.

+## Data Unit
+In the tidy data (tidydata.txt) this is the list of units for each variabel:
+1. "activity"           is int
+2. "subjectid"          is factor
+From 3 untill 68        are double.